ar3s3ru/website/content/posts/2020-11-05-backend-service-in-rust-part-1.md

 ### Set up a Continuous Integration pipeline

-Continuing on setting up the development environment, next thing I'd suggest you to do is to set up a _Continuous Integration pipeline_.
+Continuing on setting up the development environment, next thing we gotta do is to set up a _Continuous Integration pipeline_.

 At the very least, the CI should perform the following checks: